gerthi/djangoAPI/README.md

 ## Creating users

 You can either create users in the CLI by running `python manage.py createsuperuser` or through the [Djangon admin interface](http://127.0.0.1:8000/admin/).

+## Improvements

+- [] Being able to create tasks without a tasklist when there are tasklists available
+- [] Better authentication
+- [] Improved documentation